FAQs

 The scholarship is funded by the generosity of Larry Ellison, Chief Technology Officer of Oracle and Founder of the Ellison Institute of Technology.

-Yes - we envision that many applicants will apply with predicted, rather than final or achieved, qualifications and grades.
+Yes - we envision that many applicants will apply with predicted, rather than final or achieved qualifications and grades.
+As part of your application, you will be required to provide official evidence of your predicted grades, such as a letter from your school or examination centre.
 Please review the eligibility and selection criteria carefully before applying.

-Undergraduate applicants who are shortlisted as semi-finalists for the Ellison Scholars programme will be invited to apply to the University of Oxford by the deadline of 15 October 2025.
+Undergraduate applicants who are shortlisted as semi-finalists for the Undergraduate Ellison Scholars programme will be invited to apply to the University of Oxford by the deadline of 15 October 2026.
 Please refer to the University’s website to learn more about their undergraduate admissions process.

 Please note that admission to the University of Oxford is a separate and independent process.
 Applicants who are not selected as undergraduate semi-finalists are welcome to apply to the University of Oxford but will not be considered for the Ellison Scholars programme.